MrAmbiG/k8s_rke2_HA_KubeVip/README.md

 - same floating ip is used to communicate with the k8s cluster
 - Install nfs-client (nfs-common) on all nodes if using NFS storage

+Note: *choose an rke2 k8s version from https://github.com/rancher/rke2/releases and set it to INSTALL_RKE2_VERSION accordingly.
+In this example it shall be INSTALL_RKE2_VERSION*

 ### common tasks on all nodes
 Perform all these tasks on all nodes before anything else.
 1. `sudo su -` # switch to root user